RebelToolbox/RebelDocumentation/api/class_httpclient.rst

 For more information on HTTP, see https://developer.mozilla.org/en-US/docs/Web/HTTP (or read RFC 2616 to get it straight from the source: https://tools.ietf.org/html/rfc2616).

-**Note:** When performing HTTP requests from a project exported to HTML5, keep in mind the remote server may not allow requests from foreign origins due to `CORS <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>`__.
+**Note:** When performing HTTP requests from a project exported for the web, keep in mind the remote server may not allow requests from foreign origins due to `CORS <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>`__.
 If you host the server in question, you should modify its backend to allow requests from foreign origins by adding the ``Access-Control-Allow-Origin: *`` HTTP header.

 **Note:** SSL/TLS support is currently limited to TLS 1.0, TLS 1.1, and TLS 1.2.
 Attempting to connect to a TLS 1.3-only server will return an error.